ossec/ossec-docs/docs/manual/syscheck/index.rst

 * How often does it run?

-  - By default every 6 hours or at any configured time/day.
+  - By default every 6 hours, but the frequency or time/day are configurable.

 * Where is the database stored?

   - On the manager in ``/var/ossec/queue/syscheck``.

-* Where it helps me with compliance?
+* Where does it help with compliance?
 (PCI DSS, etc)

   - It helps with sections 11.5 (install FIM software) and 10.5 (integrity checking of log files) of PCI.